-An example of an integrated and targeted 'soft entry' initiative for migrant and refugee families is the National Community Hubs program funded by a partnership between all tiers of government, the education and community sectors and the Scanlon Foundation.
+An example of an integrated and targeted 'soft entry' initiative for migrant and refugee families is the National Community Hubs program funded by the Scanlon Foundation.
 National Community Hubs bring local education, health, community, and settlement services together in a familiar and welcoming environment to make it easier for families with young children to access the services and assistance they need.
 Hubs are co-located with primary schools and connect families from diverse backgrounds with each other, with their school and with local services and support, including early childhood education.
 SSI delivers the National Community Hubs program in NSW and Queensland, using a relationship-based approach to understand the needs of families, build trust and provide 'warm referrals' to other services such as parenting support or child health nurses.